Beneor/homology-segment-analysis/README.md

 ## Data preparation for analysis of FMF - FEC correlations.
 The pre-calculated matrix of FMF must be built before running `analysis.py` script.
+All folders containing the calculated FMF data must be placed to `examples/Results` folder

 The script `Filesmodification.py` in `./examples` folder must be run to arrange FMF and fragment files for further analysis, placing them to appropriate folders of the ./cytocountData folder